Jenelle Evans Still Chasing Bad Boys? How Barbara May Use David Against Her

 Jenelle Evans doesn’t have the best track record when it comes to picking boyfriends.
-Almost all of the ones that have filmed Teen Mom 2 with her have had criminal records or have gained one while dating her.
+Almost all of the ones who have filmed Teen Mom 2 with her have had criminal records or have gained one while dating her.
 Every time she introduces a new boyfriend, Jenelle makes the argument that they are happy with her and they are the best thing that’s happened to her.
 Within months, she’s slamming them on social media and one of them is often arrested.
 David Eason is one of the only guys, who she has not argued with.
 In fact, it appears to be the best relationship for her to date.

-According to a new Radar Online report, Jenelle Evans may have picked a great guy in David Eason, but she hasn’t been able to escape the bad boys.
-David’s own brother was recently arrested and it sounds like she will have to deal with the crime even though David isn’t the one who is breaking the law.
+According to a new Radar Online report, Jenelle Evans might have picked a great guy in David Eason, but she hasn’t been able to escape the bad boys.
+David’s own brother was recently arrested, and it sounds like she will have to deal with the crime even though David isn’t the one who is breaking the law.

 We made something so beautiful. ???? @easondavid88 #ErinDietrichPhotography